iconoptic/LedMatrixFonts/README.md

 ## Usage

 To decode a ttf file, run the script `font2bitmaps.sh`.
 This script accepts 0-1 arguments, enter the path to a ttf file.
+Default output is to STDOUT, redirect the output to a python source file.

+Import the source file to ledSquare.py and replace instances of 'arial.font' with '_your font name_.font'.

+Import ledSquare into test.py, or your preferred main program.
+Print a string to the led matrix by typing ledSquare.shStr("_your string_").